 6. Holiday hunt

 Time to find Easter baskets or Christmas stockings?
 Give your kids clues on where the Easter Bunny and Jolly Old St. Nick may have hid them.
 As the kids get older, put them in harder-to-find places.
+Truly, one of the easiest kids scavenger hunt ideas out there.

 7. Video or photo hunt